JulianGro/vircadia/tools/qt-builder/README.md

 ```

 #### Make
-Important: Building Qt using multiple threads needs a lot of system memory.
-You should have around 1.5GiB available per thread you want ot use.
+Important: Building Qt using multiple threads needs a lot of system memory in later stages of the process.
+You should have around 1.5GiB available per thread you intend to use.
 ```bash
 NINJAFLAGS='-j4'  make -j4
 ```